Executive Certificate - Modules 1 & 2

-- Gaining historical and regional perspectives to better understand contemporary dynamics in the international system, you will develop expertise on the actors, theatre and mechanics of global decision-making.
-You’ll leave with tools to apply this knowledge to a range of hot topics currently on the global agenda and those rising on the horizon, skilled at identifying areas for collaboration, conflict and enquiry.
+- Gain historical and analytical perspectives to better understand contemporary dynamics in the international system.
+You will develop expertise on actors and mechanics of global decision-making.
+You will apply this knowledge to a range of hot topics on the global agenda, and will be skilled at identifying areas for collaboration and / or conflict.

 Module 4: Policy and Decision-Making Processes and Tools